-Particulars of the Company's subsidiaries as at 30 June 2023 and 2022 are as follows:
+Particulars of the Company's subsidiaries as at 30 June 2024 and 2023 are as follows:

-Name of subsidiaries Place of incorporation/ establishment Authorised ordinary share capital/ registered capital Issued and fully-paid ordinary share capital/ paid up capital ordinary sh registered e of issued nare capital/ capital held Company Attributable e equity interest Principal activities 2023 2022 202 2 Direct Indirect Direct Indirect Wide Plus High Precision Automation Limited Hong Kong N/A HK\$10,000 100% 100% 100% - Investment holding Fujian Wide Plus PRC RMB813,714,104 RIMB813,714,104 100% 100% - 100% Manufacturing and selling of and provision of consigned processing services on high precision industrial automation instrument and technology products, and the manufacturing and selling of multi-functional all plastics quartz watch movements WP lot Technology Services (Asean) Limited Hong Kong N/A HK\$100 100% 100% - 100% - 100% Dormant
+Name of subsidiaries Place of incorporation/ establishment Authorised ordinary share capital/ registered capital Issued and fully-paid ordinary share capital/paid up capital Percentage of issued ordinary share capital/ registered capital held by the Company Attributable equity interest Principal activities 2024 2023 2024 2023 Direct Indirect Direct Indirect Wide Plus High Precision Automation Limited Hong Kong N/A HK\$10,000 100% 100% 100% Investment holding Fujian Wide Plus PRC RMB813,714,104 RMB813,714,104 100% 100% 100% Manufacturing and selling of and provision of consigned processing services on high precision industrial automation instrument and technology products, and the manufacturing and selling of multi-functional all plastics quartz watch movements WP lot Technology Services (Asean) Limited Hong Kong N/A HK\$100 100% 100% - 100% 100% Dormant

-^{} Fujian Wide Plus is a wholly foreign owned enterprise established in the PRC.
+\ Fujian Wide Plus is a wholly foreign owned enterprise established in the PRC.
 The English translation of the company name is for reference only.
-The official name of Fujian Wide Plus is in Chinese.
+The official name of Fujian Wide Plus is in Chinese (i.e. 福建上潤精密儀器有限公司).